SpykerNZ/one-pace-for-plex/README.md

 5. Once you are okay with the changes you see, remove the `--dry-run` flag from the command and run it again.
     Your files will be renamed to the corresponding One Piece episode, i.e.:
     "[One Pace][1] Romance Dawn 01 [1080p][FB72C13F].mkv" -> "One Pace - S01E01 - Romance Dawn, the Dawn of an Adventure.mkv"

+[^1]: Inside 'exceptions.json' each missing episode is stored.
+This is a simple lookup table for matching your episode filenames to the correct .nfo file.
+It looks in your season directory to see if any of the .mkv files include the given episode number, then adds it if a match is found.
+If you have some strange episode naming, you may need to modify this json and add your episode filenames.

 ### 5. Install XBMCnfoTVImporter